beerbluedevils/Head-and-tail/README.md

 # Head-and-tail
-I want to write the code to random head and tail.
+I want to write a functionthe code to random head and tail.
+It's just code for a little game and maybe use in the future.